ChatGPT and Translation

 Implications for translators

 Machine translation (MT) has had a great influence on the translation industry.
 Many translators have been forced to adapt how they work; but it has also provided customers with a wider variety of options to suit their needs.
-One new service is post-editing machine translation (PEMT).
-A a blend of machine and human translation, PEMT is more affordable and faster than human translation plus, it is more accurate than MT alone.
+One new service is machine translation post-editing (MTPE).
+A a blend of machine and human translation, MTPE is more affordable and faster than human translation plus, it is more accurate than MT alone.
 As you can probably guess from the name, it involves an initial machine translation, followed by post-editing performed by a human translator and/or editor…